 He nods again as if to say yes, I know.
 As if to say that he knows everything about me.
 As if to say that I am you in a disparate dimensional vagary, that I know everything about the discourse of your travels, that I know the trajectory of your fetishes, your loves and your inevitable foibles.
 That I know everything about you.

-I am standing at the back of St. Paul’s cathedral and I am madly in love.
+I am standing at the back of St. Paul’s cathedral

-I am standing in the back of St. Paul’s cathedral and I am losing her all over again.
+I am standing in the back of St. Paul’s cathedral and

 Twin decades later simply by typing her name into an oracle in the center of my computer screen I will be able to see her face once again.
 Twin decades later she is everywhere around me.
 She is in the wireless bleep of of the cyber ether.
 Twin decades later and I can see her visage in Linked.
 I can see pictures of her marriage on Facebook.
 I can follow her career.
 If I type her name into the bullseye center of the Cyclopic slate I can discern everything about her.